Shruti1128/first-audio-project/README.md

-# first project contributed on github
+# first project on github